-Beginning on August 29, 2003, Check Point received a number of class action complaints filed in the United States District Court for the Southern District of New York by holders of Check Point ordinary shares, alleging violations of Section 10(b) of the Securities Exchange Act of 1934 (the "Exchange Act"), Rule 10b-5 promulgated thereunder, and Section 20(a) of the Exchange Act.
-On November 20, 2003, the court consolidated all of the complaints into one action and appointed lead plaintiff.
+Beginning on August 29, 2003, Check Point received a number of class action complaints filed in the United States District Court for the Southern District of New York by holders of Check Point ordinary shares, alleging violations of Section 10(b) of the Exchange Act, Rule 10b-5 promulgated thereunder, and Section 20(a) of the Exchange Act.
+On November 20, 2003, the court consolidated all of the complaints into one action and appointed a lead plaintiff.
 On January 14, 2004, the lead plaintiff filed a Consolidated Amended Complaint, purporting to represent a putative class of all purchasers of ordinary shares between July 10, 2001 and April 4, 2002.
 The complaint generally alleges that Check Point and certain of its senior officers made misrepresentations and omissions regarding, among other things, Check Point's sales, revenue, and future prospects.
-Check Point has retained experienced counsel and is currently moving to dismiss the complaint pursuant to Rule 12(b)(6) and Rule 9(b) of the Federal Rules of Civil Procedure and Section 21D(b)(3) of the Exchange Act.
-Further analysis cannot be provided until the resolution of the motion to dismiss.
-Check Point disputes the allegations of wrongdoing and intends to defend the matter vigorously.

-Check Point maintains applicable insurance as well as a financial provision in the financial statements as of December 31, 2003.
+Check Point retained counsels and filed a motion to dismiss the complaint pursuant to Rule 12(b)(6) and Rule 9(b) of the Federal Rules of Civil Procedure and Section 21D(b)(3) of the Exchange Act.
+On March 7, 2005 Check Point's motion to dismiss was granted by the District Court.
+The issued Order permits the plaintiffs to file an amended complaint to cure the defects in the dismissed complaint by April 22, 2005.
+Further analysis cannot be provided until the submission of an amended complaint.
+Check Point continues to dispute the allegations of wrongdoing and intends to defend the matter vigorously.
+Check Point maintains applicable insurance as well as a financial reserve in its financial statements as of December 31, 2004.